axkirillov/progress-block/README.md

 progress.setValue(75); - set progress value

-This solution uses ES6 classes and no transpiling, so it will not work in IE and old browsers.
+This solution uses ES6 classes without transpiling, so it will not work in IE and old browsers.